We've independently reviewed this article to make sure it's as accurate as we can make it.

 Gas vs Electric Boilers

-Think about which of these aspects are most important to you.
-Put more weight in the boiler type that ‘wins’ those categories.
+Think about which of these aspects is most important to you.
+Put more weight on the boiler type that ‘wins’ those categories.

-This makes it easier to manufacturer and install – so cheaper for us.
+This makes it easier to manufacture and install – so cheaper for us.
+But, bear in mind that you should also consider the running costs when making a decision.

 It’s hard to give a definite answer for this one – because resource costs vary so much.